 These are your more familiar home air filters and can be found at most big box stores.
 While pleated home air filters may have a lower cost, they also have to be replaced more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
 Standard pleated air filters can eliminate up to 45% of pollutants in your home’s air and the most important factor is the number of pleats per foot.
 The more pleats, the better the air flow, and the cleaner your home’s air will be.

 The flat, fiberglass air filters are the most plain type of filters.
 These filters do not normally enhance your family’s air quality; instead, they were created to protect the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
 As a result, they remove less than 10% of pollutants in your indoor air, but you can purchase them for about $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Service Experts Heating & Air Conditioning a call today and we will explain your options and help you make the best decision for your indoor air quality.
+If you’re having trouble deciding which air filter is the best choice for your home, give Stevenson Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.